joelhawksley/identity/components/slides.md

 end
 ```

-^ To accept a block.
+^ To accept a block argument.

 ---